-Our board of directors is expected to consist of five directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
-Upon the completion of this offering, we will have one independent director and we plan to appoint a second independent director within 90 days of this offering and have a majority independent board within one year of this offering.
+Our board of directors currently consists of five directors.
+Upon the completion of this offering, we have one independent director and we plan to appoint a second independent director within 90 days of this offering and have a majority independent board within one year of this offering.
 We intend to evaluate the composition of our board from time to time.
 After this offering, we expect that our existing shareholders and management will continue to represent a majority of our board until we make further adjustment to our board composition.
 A director is not required to hold any shares in the company by way of qualification.
 Under our current and post-offering memorandum and articles of association, subject to any separate requirement for audit committee approval or compensation committee approval or unless disqualified by the chairman of the relevant board meeting, so long as a director discloses the nature of his or her interest in any contract, proposal or arrangement (including arrangement with respect to compensation to himself or herself or any other members of the board) in which he or she is materially interested, such a director may vote in respect of such contract, proposal or arrangement and may be counted in the quorum at such a meeting.
 A director may exercise all the powers of the company to borrow money, mortgage its undertaking, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.